DavidArno/Arnolyzer/Arnolyzer.Analyzers/Documentation/AA1001StaticMethodsShouldHaveAtLeastOneParameterAnalyzer.md

 ## Cause

 Static methods that take an input, and generate a deterministic output from that input, without having any side-effects are termed pure functions.
 These methods are thread-safe and easy to test.

-Methods that do not take any parameters, do not meet the critia of a pure function: they will have side-effects as they must derive a result from external resources.
+Static methods that do not take any parameters, do not meet the critia of a pure function: they will have side-effects as they must derive a result from external resources.
 These methods are likely to not be thread-safe or easy to test as a result.
 Therefore methods without parameters should not be made static.

 ## How to fix violations